Rail service on the D.C. Metro will open up two hours early for the 42nd annual Marine Corps Marathon on Oct. 22.

 To avoid crowding at Pentagon Station with riders traveling to the start line, runners should consider using Pentagon City instead.

-Arlington Cemetery station will close Sunday about 8:30 a.m.
+Arlington Cemetery Station will be closed Sunday until approximately 8:30 a.m.